tgilbert12990/daddyleagues-groupme-bot/README.md

 * img [key]: Returns an image based on the key
   * key: a key that exists in the img portion of config.xml
   * if no key is specified, it returns a list of images
+* key: shorthand for "info key" and "img key"
+  * searches "info" first, then "img" if not found

 #### Admin